*Nothing in this article constitutes medical advice. Seek the guidance of a physician if you have any questions.*

 Once you’ve been prescribed a CPAP machine and get used to wearing it, your ability to wind down and sleep will return to that of the average person without sleep apnea, assuming everything else is normal.

-Cleaning your CPAP
+Maintaining your CPAP

 If you’ve never quite looked into what ozone is or have never heard of it, it has a distinctively pungent odor and the molecule is composed of three oxygen atoms.
 It is extremely effective at sanitizing pretty much anything.